 Note: If specifying a sudo rule for a user, ensure that the syntax for the rule is valid, as it is not checked by cloud-init.

 Note: Most of these configuration options will not be honored if the user already exists.
-Following options are the exceptions and they are applicable on already-existing users: - 'plain\text\passwd', 'hashed\passwd', 'lock\passwd', 'sudo',
+The following options are the exceptions; they are applied to already-existing users: plain_text_passwd, hashed_passwd, lock_passwd, sudo, ssh_authorized_keys, ssh_redirect_user.